htm-community/building-htm-systems/README.md

 The HTM system running these visualization is called [simplehtm](https://github.com/htm-community/simplehtm).

+* * *

+# ❗️WARNING❗️

+THIS REPO IS ABOUT TO BE RE-HAULED LIVE ON TWITCH, TUNE TO https://www.twitch.tv/rhyolight_ THURSDAYS 9AM PDT.

+DON'T TRUST ANY OF THIS STUFF BELOW, IT WON'T WORK FOR LONG...

+* * *

 ## Widgets

 These are used in the website as interactive examples.
 They are separated by URL/folder.
 Each folder has one page of